FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 • You enjoy chip strategy (Wildcard, Free Hit, Bench Boost, etc.)

-• You want the ability to completely rebuild your squad during the season
+• You want the ability to rebuild your squad during the season

 If You Prefer Direct Rivalry and Scarcity — Choose FPL Draft